AnnotatorLogisticRegression#

 Parameter names mapped to their values.

-Return class label predictions for the test samples X.
+Return class predictions for the test samples X.

 Test samples.

-Return probability estimates for the test data X.
+Return class probability estimates for the test samples X.

 Test samples.

-The class probabilities of the test samples.
-Classes are ordered according to the attribute self.classes_.
+Class probabilities of the test samples.
+Classes are ordered according to self.classes_.

 score(X, y, sample_weight=None)#